iot-edge-foundation/iot-edge-heartbeat/README.md

 }
 ```

-the message is sent with the following property:
+the message is sent with the following message property:
 - "content-type", "application/edge-heartbeat-json"

 ## Contribute